RetailMarket/priceManager/README.md

-# openKart
+# PriceManager
-This is the front end of the market.
-This shows all the prices of the products.
+This manage all the prices of the products.